 After they arrived at the barrio, a Japanese officer lectured the POWs before they boarded train cars.
 98 POWs were put into each car which allowed them to position themselves so they could move around.
 They remained on the train all day and arrived at Manila at 5:00 P.M.
 After they disembarked, they were marched to Pier 7 where they spent the night sleeping on a concrete floor in a building.

-The POWs boarded the Nagato Maru at 5:00 P.M. on November 6, and were packed into the forward hold which the Japanese believed could hold 600 men without a problem.
+The POWs boarded the Nagato Maru at 5:00 P.M. on November 6 and were packed into the forward hold which the Japanese believed could hold 600 men without a problem.
 In an attempt to get the POWs into the hold the Japanese beat them.
 When the Japanese realized that beating them was not working, they concluded that the hold could not hold 600 men.
 It was at that time they lowered the number of men in the hold to somewhere between 550 and 560.
-This meant that 10 men had to share an area that was four foot, nine inches, by six feet, two inches, of space.
+This meant that 10 men had to share an area that was four-foot, nine inches, by six-foot, two inches, of space.
 All the holds on the ship were packed in the same manner.

 The POWs had barely enough room to sit down if their knees were drawn up under their chins.
 The heat was also unbelievable, so the Japanese allowed small groups of POWs up on the deck at night in shifts.
 The Nagato Maru sailed on November 7, 1942.

 The Japanese had set up two latrines for the POWs.
 One was at the on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious not going to work.
 The sick who tried to use the latrines were beaten and kicked by the Japanese for making too much noise passing through the Japanese quarters.
 When they reached the deck, they ended up waiting in line.